-Maybe COVID-19-19 has brought a silver lining to the court system.
-For many months now the courts have either been shut or operating at a snail’s pace.
-Prospective juror’s, court staff, lawyers and Judges have all been reluctant to congregate in a court room let alone a juror’s lounge.
+Maybe COVID-19 has brought a silver lining to the court system.
+For many months now, the courts have either been shut or operating at a snail’s pace.
+Prospective juror’s, court staff, lawyers and Judges have all been reluctant to congregate in a courtroom let alone a juror’s lounge.

 Even before COVID-19, injured citizens were reluctant in many cases to even think about taking part in a public trial in order to obtain some semblance of justice for their injuries and losses.

-Currently our firm is doing an 8-week trial via Zoom.
+Currently, our firm is doing an 8-week trial via Zoom.
 We’ve had witnesses testifying from England, California, Wales and various offices and homes in Ontario.
-The judge is situated in Simcoe with defence counsel in Toronto.
+The judge is situated in Simcoe with defense counsel in Toronto.

 Expert witnesses don’t have to travel hither and yon to various court houses and can be efficiently scheduled without expensive time for travel.

 Lawyers are able to do trials from the comfort of their own offices, cutting down on travel time and parking issues in the major cities of our province.

 Since 90+ percent of all litigation settles without a trial, Zoom has come to the rescue here as well.

 Examinations for discovery can also be done from the comfort of the lawyers’ offices.

 In addition, settlement mediations can also be completed from the comfort of home offices and even the homes of clients.